cxx5208/Consistent-Hashing-for-Arrow-Flight/README.md

 The architecture of the Consistent Hashing for Arrow Flight project includes clients, a consistent hashing layer, and a cluster of Arrow Flight servers.
 Clients send requests to the consistent hashing layer, which then directs these requests to the appropriate server based on the hashing algorithm.

-### Flow Diagram

 ![image](https://github.com/cxx5208/Consistent-Hashing-for-Arrow-Flight/assets/76988460/eb0f48ce-7a25-42a2-b231-0994e401b5cd)

-The flow diagram illustrates the process from a client request to data retrieval or storage in the server cluster, facilitated by the consistent hashing mechanism.

 ## Contributing